-- 14. DO NOT USE THIS SAW WITH THE SAW HELD UPSIDE DOWN IN A VISE.
-The saw is not designed for such use and cannot be used safely in that position. - Do not use to cut logs, tree limbs, or uneven lumber. - 16.
+The saw is not designed for such use and cannot be used safely in that position.

+- 15. Do not use to cut logs, tree limbs, or uneven lumber. - 16.
 Wet lumber, green (unseasoned) lumber, and pressure treated lumber all have an increased potential for kickback and should only be cut with a blade for cutting that lumber type.
 Wear a NIOSH-approved respirator and have appropriate ventilation whenever cutting pressure treated lumber. - 17.
 Do not use blades made from high-speed steel, abrasive blades, metal-cutting blades or masonry-cutting blades.
 The guards of this saw are not designed to protect against the failure of such blades. - 18.
 Place the larger portion of the saw base on the larger, supported part of the workpiece.
 This will help maintain balance and control while the cut is completed. - 19.
 Blades must be rated to at least the maximum speed marked on the tool. - Maintain labels and nameplates on the tool.
 These carry important safety information.
-If unreadable or missing, contact Harbor Freight Tools for a replacement. - Avoid unintentional starting.
-Prepare to begin work before turning on the tool. - 22.
-Do not lay the tool down until it has come to a complete stop.
-Moving parts can grab the surface and pull the tool out of your control.
+If unreadable or missing, contact Harbor Freight Tools for a replacement. - 21.
+Avoid unintentional starting.Prepare to begin work before turning on the tool.

-- 23. When using a handheld power tool, maintain a firm grip on the tool with both hands to resist starting torque. - 24.
-Do not depress the spindle lock when starting or during operation. - 25.
+- 22. Do not lay the tool down until it has come to a complete stop.
+Moving parts can grab the surface and pull the tool out of your control. - 23.
+When using a handheld power tool, maintain a firm grip on the tool with both hands to resist starting torque. - 24.
 Do not leave the tool unattended when it is plugged into an electrical outlet.
-Turn off the tool, and unplug it from its electrical outlet before leaving. - 26.
+Turn off the tool, and unplug it from its electrical outlet before leaving. - 25.
 Use clamps (not included) or other practical ways to secure and support the workpiece to a stable platform.
-Holding the work by hand or against your body is unstable and may lead to loss of control. - 27.
+Holding the work by hand or against your body is unstable and may lead to loss of control. - 26.
 This product is not a toy.
-Keep it out of reach of children. - 28.
+Keep it out of reach of children. - 27.
 Verify that there are no utility lines or hardware in or near the workpiece.
-This is especially critical for plunge cuts. - 29.
+This is especially critical for plunge cuts. - 28.
+Do not depress the spindle lock when starting or during operation. - 29.
 People with pacemakers should consult their physician(s) before use.
 Electromagnetic fields in close proximity to heart pacemaker could cause pacemaker interference or pacemaker failure.
-In addition, people with pacemakers should: - Avoid operating alone. - Do not use with Trigger locked on. - Properly maintain and inspect to avoid electrical shock. - Properly ground power cord.
+In addition, people with pacemakers should: - · Avoid operating alone. - Do not use with Trigger locked on. - Properly maintain and inspect to avoid electrical shock. - Any power cord must be properly grounded.
 Ground Fault Circuit Interrupter (GFCI) should also be implemented it prevents sustained electrical shock. - 30.
 The warnings, precautions, and instructions discussed in this instruction manual cannot cover all possible conditions and situations that may occur.
 It must be understood by the operator that common sense and caution are factors which cannot be built into this product, but must be supplied by the operator.